 What do yeast infections and BV smell like?

 Usually, a yeast infection will make the vagina smell like a loaf of sourdough.
 BV, on the other hand, usually causes a fishy odor.

 Can sex cause vaginal odor?

-Semen and ejaculate have a different pH compared to the vaginal canal, so P-in-V intercourse can lead to a disruption in pH, and cause a temporary scent change.
+Semen and ejaculate have a different pH compared with the vaginal canal, so P-in-V intercourse can lead to a disruption in pH, and cause a temporary scent change.

 How long does vaginal odor take to go away?